CanSkate Frequently Asked Questions

 There is an annual $36 Skate Canada Membership fee, which is valid from Sept.
-1, 2016 to Aug.
-31 2017.
+1st to Aug.
+31st each year.
 Additionally, there is an annual club administration fee paid only once during the season.

 I am having troubles registering.
 Who can I contact for help?

 Questions about registration can be sent by email, and one of our board members will respond within 72 hours.

 Generally, most children are ready to learn to skate between the ages of 3 and 5.
 The decision to start them in a program depends on their attention span and their level of interest in skating.
 It's important to make sure that the skates fit them properly and that their ankles are well-supported.